Poincar\'e Wasserstein Autoencoder: Model

-\paragraph{Sampling from prior in hyperbolic space} We choose the hyperbolic standard prior $\mathcal{N}_H(0,I)$. as prior $p(\bv{z})$.
-Sampling from a uniform distribution on the Poincaré disk is not trivial, because the uniform distribution is not described by a constant function as it is in Euclidean space.
-In order to generate samples from the standard prior, we use an approach based on the area ratio of disks in $\mathbb{H}^2$ to obtain the uniform samples on the Poincar\'e disk \cite{krioukov2010hyperbolic} and subsequently use a rejection sampling procedure to obtain the Gaussian standard prior.
-Since we use a mean field approximation of the posterior, we can simply stack low-dimensional samples according to the desired number of latent space dimensions and do not suffer the curse of dimensionality inherent to rejection sampling.
+We choose the hyperbolic standard prior $\mathcal{N}_H(0,I)$ as prior $p(\bv{z})$.
+In order to generate samples from the standard prior, we use an approach based on the volume ratio of spheres in $\mathbb{H}^d$ to obtain the quasi-uniform samples on the Poincar\'e disk \cite{krioukov2010hyperbolic} and subsequently use a rejection sampling procedure to obtain radius samples.
+We use the quasi-uniform distribution

+as a proposal distribution for the radius.
+Using the decomposition into radial and angular components, we can sample a direction from the unit sphere uniformly and simply scale using the sampled radius to obtain the samples from the prior.
+An alternative choice of prior is the \emph{wrapped Gaussian} distribution.
+The samples are obtained by sampling $\tilde{\bv{z}} \sim \mathcal{N}(0,1)$ in the tangent space and projecting them onto the latent space manifold.
+Empirically, we have found the prior obtained via the rejection sampling procedure and the exponential map prior to perform similarly in the context of the PWA objective.
+A comparison of samples from both distributions is presented in Appendix D.